Monkeystation/photanol-com/src/pages/index.md

       image: /img/7-strategic-partnership-renolit.jpg
     - title: Scale up to commercial plant
       year: "2023"
-      text: "So where do we go from here?
-Proving commercial viability for global manufacturing needs is next.
-Photonal is like a lego-block-style
+      text: "Proving commercial viability for global manufacturing needs is next.
-        blueprint: once fine-tuned and optimized, reaching commercial scale ‘simply’ means joining together a 100 copies of our demo plant.
+        Photonal is like a lego-block-style blueprint: once fine-tuned and optimized, reaching commercial scale ‘simply’ means joining together a 100 copies of our demo plant.
 Manufacturing capacity will increase to around 30,000 tonnes.
 Applying the learnings from the smaller scale demo set-up while embracing engineering insights from lateral industries like agriculture, water treatment plants and others.
 Methodology that will enable Photanol to compete extremely favorably with non-renewable chemicals.
-Proving that in the new world, sustainability isn’t  second place to economic profit, it’s the only way to make the economics work."
+Proving that sustainability isn’t second place to economic profit, it’s the only way to make the economics work."
       icon: /img/roadmap_scale_commercial_plant.png
       image: /img/placeholder-commercial.jpg
     - year: "2024"